QuentinRa/blog.quentinra.dev/info/java/tests/suite.md

 After each test.

-Simply annotates a methods with this annotation.
+Simply annotates a method with this annotation.

 <div class="sr"></div>